mattcroat/joy-of-code/posts/sveltekit-markdown-blog/sveltekit-markdown-blog.md

 }
 ```

-Because the Markdown file is imported and processed by mdsvex you can pass `data.content` as a Svelte component to `<svelte:component this={data.content} />`.
+Because the Markdown file is imported as a module and processed by mdsvex you can pass `data.content` as a Svelte component to `<svelte:component this={data.content} />`.

 ```html:src/routes/[slug]/+page.svelte showLineNumbers
 <script lang="ts">